 Award winning designer, John Moore, creates his distinctive designs from dyed, anodised aluminium in combination with steel, silver and silicone, combining traditional craft skills with modern processes.
 With his unconventional approach to jewellery, John selects materials because of their unique properties.
 What matters is what works for the piece.

-Like feathers and other natural forms that inspire John, his work has an engineered yet delicate quality.
+Like the feathers and other natural forms that inspire John, his work has an engineered yet delicate quality.
 Simple shapes are refined and carefully constructed into jewellery pieces that are lightweight, extremely wearable and charged with positivity.

 Love, laughter, and London.
 Matthew Calvin is one of London’s most exciting young jewellery designers.
 Named by the Evening Standard as a go-to name for modern, minimalist designs, Matthew is obsessed with style and precision.